 The GB85 is not simply a bigger Grand Banks.
-True, this exquisite, long-distance cruiser is the largest yacht we’ve ever built.
-But her most impressive statistics are not to be found in her dimensions but in the best-in-class figures we’re recording for her fuel efficiency and range.
+True, at 87 feet, this exquisite, long-distance cruiser is the largest yacht we’ve ever built.
+But her most impressive statistics are not to be found in her dimensions, but in the best-in-class figures we’re recording for her fuel efficiency and range.
 That’s where you will indeed find a big difference!

 Thanks to the hydrodynamics of our proprietary V-Warp technology, the Grand Banks 85 uses half the fuel of other 85 footers as she requires half the horsepower to achieve the same speeds and performance.

 Owners and their guests will travel further, faster and spend more time exploring their destination and less time at the fuel dock.